SamuelSchlesinger/Monolang/README.md

 > Application ::= Term Term
 > CPattern ::= name | Name {CPattern}
 > Destruction ::= Term SmallStepRight [(CPattern SmallStepRight Term) {TypeOr (CPattern SmallStepRight Term}]
+> Abstraction ::= '?' name SmallStepRight Term
+> Construction ::= Name {Term}
+> Annotated ::= Assertion

 ## Type System

+The type system should work in such a way that it encourages totality.
+I think that, while it is practical that each of your programs terminate, it is often more important for real life to make them well defined over all of the possible inputs.